 Sea salt + freshly ground black pepper to taste

-2 tbsp (30 mL) each: chopped cilantro leaves, slivered basil leaves
+2 tbsp (30 mL) each: chopped cilantro, slivered basil leaves

 Marinade: In small bowl, stir together ingredients.

-Salad: Add shirataki to small pan of boiling, salted water.
-When water returns to boil, cook 1 minute.
+Salad: In small pan of boiling, salted water, boil shirataki on medium heat 1 minute.
 Drain.
 Line baking sheet with paper towels.
-Spread out shirataki to air-dry.
+Spread out to air-dry.
 Cut strands into manageable lengths.

 Add shirataki to bowl with marinade.
 Add shrimp.
 Stir to coat.
-Cover and marinate in fridge 30 to 60 minutes.
+Cover and refrigerate 30 to 60 minutes, until flavours meld.

 Line 2 serving plates with spinach.
-Scatter with cucumbers, then red pepper.
-Remove shrimp from marinade and set aside.
+Scatter cucumbers, then red pepper overtop.

-Using tongs, lift shirataki from marinade and divide between plates.
-Drizzle shirataki on each plate with about 1 tsp (5 mL) marinade, discarding remainder.
-Sprinkle shirataki lightly with salt and pepper.
+Remove shrimp from marinade.
+Using tongs, lift shirataki from marinade, then transfer to 2 serving plates.
+Drizzle shirataki on each plate with 1 tsp (5 mL) marinade.
+Discard remainder.
+Lightly sprinkle shirataki with salt and pepper.
 Arrange shrimp over shirataki.
 Scatter cilantro and basil on salad.

 Makes 2 servings.